-The following procedure (commonly referred to as the copper/cadmium [Cu/Cd] test) outlines a quick simple aroma only diagnostic test that can be used to determine what type of reductive compounds are causing a wine to have a reductive wine fault or character.
-Reductive wine characters can be attributed to hydrogen sulfide, mercaptans, disulfides or dimethyl sulfide, each which have distinct aromas and different winemaking treatment options to remove them.
+The following procedure (commonly referred to as the copper/cadmium [Cu/Cd] test) outlines a quick simple aroma only diagnostic test that can be used to determine what type of volatile sulfur compounds are causing a wine to have a ‘reductive’ wine fault or character.
+‘Reductive’ wine characters can be caused by hydrogen sulfide, sulfhydryls (formerly known as mercaptans), disulfides or dimethyl sulfide, each of which have distinct aromas and different winemaking treatment options to remove them.

 Hydrogen sulfide (H2S)

 H2S has the aroma of ‘rotten egg gas’.
-During alcoholic fermentation, yeast will excrete H2S into the fermenting juice when placed under stress, e.g. when the yeast starts to run out of nitrogen.
-Australian juices can be low in nitrogen and winemakers often supplement the juice with a soluble nitrogen source, such as diammonium phosphate (DAP) at the first sign of development during fermentation.
+During alcoholic fermentation, yeast will excrete H2S into the fermenting juice when placed under stress; for example, when the yeast starts to run out of nitrogen.
+Australian grape juices can be low in nitrogen and winemakers often supplement the juice with a soluble nitrogen source, such as diammonium phosphate (DAP) at the first sign of H2S development during fermentation.
 To calculate an appropriate DAP addition, access the AWRIs winemaking calculator.
 The AWRI strongly recommends that yeast assimilable nitrogen (YAN) be analysed before making decisions on DAP additions.

-Mercaptans such as methanethiol (methyl mercaptan) and ethanethiol (ethyl mercaptan) can be rapidly oxidised to dimethyldisulfide (DMDS) and diethyldisulfide (DEDS), respectively.
-The aroma of DMDS is described as ‘onions’ and ‘cooked cabbage’.
-The aroma of DEDS is described as ‘burnt rubber’ and ‘garlic’.
+Sulfhydryls such as EtSH and MeSH can be rapidly oxidised to produce symmetrical or asymmetrical disulfides.
+Examples of symmetrical disulfides are diethyldisulfide (DEDS) and dimethyldisulfide (DMDS), respectively.
+The aroma of DMDS is described as ‘onions’ and ‘cooked cabbage’ and its sensory threshold is 29 µg/L. The aroma of DEDS is described as ‘burnt rubber’ and ‘garlic’ and its sensory threshold is 4.3 µg/L.

-Dimethyl sulfide (DMS) is one of the major compounds found in aged wines and is formed during the maturation of wine in the bottle.
-However, the mechanism of formation of DMS is not clearly known.
-It is probably more important in red wines and can give a ‘blackcurrant’ or ‘jam’ character.
-At higher concentrations, the aroma of DMS is a fault and is described as ‘vegy’, ‘asparagus’, ‘cooked corn’, ‘cooked tomato’ or ‘molasses’.
+Dimethyl sulfide (DMS) is one of the major compounds found in aged wines and is formed during maturation.
+It is produced from the breakdown of a sulfur-containing amino acid called S-methyl methionine.
+At low concentrations it might contribute to the body of aged white wines and has a ‘vegetable’, ‘truffle’, or ‘blackcurrant’ character.
+At higher concentrations, the aroma of DMS is perceived as a fault and is described as ‘asparagus’, ‘cooked corn’, ‘cooked tomato’ or ‘molasses’.
+The sensory threshold for DMS is between 30 and 60 µg/L.

 Principle of Cu/Cd test